SidhantUppal/ASP.NET-MVC/README.md

 # ASP.NET-MVC
-Project Name Engineering Notebooks its project ralated to save the research work from the diffrent User.
+Project Name - Engineering Notebooks
+The project is related to save the research work from the diffrent User.
-They can add edit there research any time.
+Here users can add edit there research any time.
-User come on site and add over view there.
-Dont have Access can see the research work but cant make any updation. in this project two roles admin and user. admin can change the access to user. thanks.
+User come on site and add overview.
+Thye Don't have the access to see the research work but cant make any updation.
+In this project there are two roles; Admin and End User.
+Admin can change the access to user.